Phoenix-Mesa Gateway Airport in Mesa, Arizona offers just plane easy® travel on

 Phoenix-Mesa Gateway Airport.

-Today, Gateway hosts more than 40 companies; serves 38 cities with non-stop service via Allegiant, Frontier, and Spirit Airlines as well as
+Today, Gateway hosts more than 40 companies, serves more than 35 cities with non-stop service via Allegiant, and contributes $1.3 billion

 Gateway is also developing as an international aerospace center with aircraft maintenance, modification, testing, and pilot training.
 In addition